cyph3rryx/Z4GR3US/README.md

 - **Automated Recon**: Z4GR3US can perform automated reconnaissance on a target domain, gathering information about the target such as IP address, DNS records, and open ports.

 - **Upcoming features**: Z4GR3US is constantly being updated with new features, to make sure you have the best security tools at your disposal.
 I am working on different ideas like a Subdomain Ennumerator, Proxychain Extension for surfing and a Password Cracker.
-Will be updating the script here soon.

 ## Installation